JonasKa/west-consulting/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deploy instructions
+1. ng build (if problem with node-sass.
+Re install it as proposed)
+2. Connect with FTP (FileZilla on my Mac) and the westc.se user
+3. Update all the files, but ensure keep the .htaccess to ensure refresh of sub page

 ## Google
 Search console: https://www.google.com/webmasters/tools/home?hl=sv